PCOS Renamed Polyendocrine Metabolic Ovarian Syndrome (PMOS)

 Clinical Application

 To effectively treat a condition, we first need to understand what drives it.
-Helping women understand that PCOS is primarily a metabolic disorder that affects their reproductive system helps them understand why dietary and lifestyle changes focus on high levels of circulating insulin and insulin resistance.
+Helping women understand that PMOS is primarily a metabolic disorder that affects their reproductive system helps them understand why dietary and lifestyle changes focus on high levels of circulating insulin and insulin resistance.

 More Info